-Financial Alignment Initiative
+Financial Alignment Initiative (FAI)

 OverviewA longstanding barrier to coordinating care for Medicare-Medicaid enrollees has been the financial misalignment between Medicare and Medicaid.
 To begin to address this issue, the Centers for Medicare & Medicaid Services (CMS) will test models with States to better align the financing of these two programs and integrate primary, acute, behavioral health and long-term services and supports for their Medicare-Medicaid enrollees.

 - Capitated Model: A State, CMS, and a health plan enter into a three-way contract, and the plan receives a prospective blended payment to provide comprehensive, coordinated care.

-- Learn more about the Capitated Model.
+- Learn more about the capitated model.

-- Managed Fee-for-Service (FFS) Model: A State and CMS enter into an agreement by which the state would be eligible to benefit from a portion of savings from initiatives designed to improve quality and reduce costs for both Medicare and Medicaid.
+- Managed Fee-for-Service Model: A State and CMS enter into an agreement by which the state would be eligible to benefit from a portion of savings from initiatives designed to improve quality and reduce costs for both Medicare and Medicaid.

-- Learn more about the FFS Model.
+- Learn more about the managed fee-for-service model.

 Resources for ImplementationImplementation of each demonstration will be a collaborative effort between CMS and the state.
 CMS has made several resources available to assist states with implementation activities: